jsks/czhttpd/README.md

 By default, czhttpd searches for `main.conf` in `~/.config/czhttpd/conf/`.
 An alternative configuration file can be specified with the commandline option `-c`.
+If no file is found, then czhttpd will simply use the defaults listed in the sample `conf/main.conf`.

 #### Live Reload